mullumhs/project-9-contacts-oop-voxace/README.md

-# Project 8: Contacts
+# Project 9: Contacts (OOP)

 Teacher: David Steedman

 This repository contains Project 8 for the MHS Software Engineering class.
-The focus of this project is to create a Contacts application in Python.
+The focus of this project is to create a Contacts application in Python using OOP.

 ## Main Project: Contacts Program
 - File: [`contacts.py`](contacts.py)
 - Description: Develop a Contacts application in Python that allows users to manage their contact list.
-The application should enable users to add new contacts, update existing contacts, delete contacts, search for specific contacts, and list all contacts using a procedural approach.
+The application should enable users to add new contacts, update existing contacts, delete contacts, search for specific contacts, and list all contacts using an OOP approach.

 ## Task Requirements
 - The program should be written in Python.
-- Students must use functions to encapsulate the functionality of the program.
+- Students must use a contacts class to encapsulate the functionality of the program.
 - The program should offer a menu-driven interface to interact with the user.
 - Proper input validation should be implemented for robustness.
 - The program should handle edge cases, like searching for a non-existent contact, gracefully.

 ## Learning Outcomes
-- Reinforce understanding of Python data structures, particularly dictionaries.
+- Gain experience in implementing object-oriented programming principles in Python.
-- Deepen comprehension of functions and procedural programming concepts.
+- Develop an understanding of class and object concepts.
-- Apply logical thinking and problem-solving skills in a practical programming task.
+- Learn how to encapsulate data and behaviour within a contacts class.
-- Prepare for the transition to object-oriented programming in future lessons.
+- Gain proficiency in structuring a program using OOP principles.